Chart Color Schemes

 Coomera is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Coomera's dwelling structures, as per the latest Census, consisted of 73.1% houses and 26.8% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Non-Metro Qld's 80.5% houses and 19.4% other dwellings.
-Home ownership in Coomera stood at 10.1%, with mortgaged dwellings at 35.1% and rented dwellings at 54.9%.
-The median monthly mortgage repayment was $2,000, aligning with Non-Metro Qld's average, while the median weekly rent was $450, matching Non-Metro Qld's figure as well.
-Nationally, Coomera's mortgage repayments were higher at $2,000 compared to Australia's average of $1,863, and rents were substantially above the national average of $375.
+Coomera's dwelling structure, as per the latest Census, consisted of 73.1% houses and 26.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro Qld had 80.5% houses and 19.4% other dwellings.
+Home ownership in Coomera was at 10.1%, with the remaining dwellings either mortgaged (35.1%) or rented (54.9%).
+The median monthly mortgage repayment in Coomera was $2,000, aligning with Non-Metro Qld's average.
+The median weekly rent figure was recorded at $450, matching Non-Metro Qld's figure.
+Nationally, Coomera's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing